-- Aastra Technologies ? proposal that they make a greater effort to locate women for board and senior officer positions
+- Aastra Technologies – proposal that they make a greater effort to locate women for the board and senior officer positions

 Of perhaps greater interest are the resolutions that the CPP Investment Board, and therefore by proxy almost every adult Canadian, did not support, among them:

 Monsanto – to report on genetically engineered seed and the export of hazardous pesticides

 Colgate-Palmolive Co. – to report on workplace human rights

 Dow Chemical Company – to report on social initiatives in Bhopal, India

 Lockheed Martin Corp. – to develop ethical criteria for military contracts (which looks like a terrific application of Orwellian logic)